DiMine/DiMine.github.io/bots.md

 # STARTER BOT
 #### &gt;restart
-If the PogpegaBot breaks, use this to restart it.
+If the PogpegaBot breaks, use this to restart it. (also this is disabled because the part that crashes is a different script and everything in this bot is in try catches so it hopefully shouldnt break :COPIUM:

+#### &gt;shock
+Restarts the script for the bot that triggers the osu bot

 # BOOLIN BOT